-4.16 The Consent Holder shall, at the reasonable request of the Manager, and subject to the owner's approval on terms acceptable to the Consent Holder, undertake an additional survey on any existing building or structure located within the zone of settlement influence determined under Condition 4.10, or any existing building or structure surveyed in accordance with Condition 4.13, for the purpose of checking

-- for damage and for following up on a report of damage to that building.
-The requirement for any such survey will cease six months after the Completion of Dewatering of any Project stage involving shaft sinking or tunnelling. - 4.17 The Consent Holder shall ensure that a copy of the pre, post-construction and any additional building survey reports be forwarded to the respective property owner(s) and the Manager (unless the property owner(s) has instructed the Consent Holder not to do so) within 15 working days of completing the reports.
+- 4.15 The Consent Holder shall, at the reasonable request of the Manager, and subject to the owner's approval on terms acceptable to the Consent Holder, undertake an additional survey on any existing building or structure located within the zone of settlement influence determined under Condition 4.9, or any existing building or structure surveyed in accordance with Condition 4.12, for the purpose of checking for damage and for following up on a report of damage to that building.
+The requirement for any such survey will cease six months after the Completion of Dewatering of any Project stage involving shaft sinking or tunnelling. - 4.16 The Consent Holder shall ensure that a copy of the pre, post-construction and any additional building survey reports required by Conditions 4.11, 4.12, 4.14 and 4.15, be forwarded to the respective property owner(s) and the Manager (unless the property owner(s) has instructed the Consent Holder not to do so) within 15 working days of completing the reports.